manning-lp/jjroman-qa-using-vector-databases-lp/README.md

 # qa-using-vector-databases-lp-author
 Repository for liveProject: Q&A Using Vector Databases

+The file documentation.zip contains the extracted data from the LangChain documentation website.
+Use it along LangChain's Readthedocs module.

 The file documentation.jsonl contains the already processed information extracted from the LangChain website.
-You will have to use it if have not completed project 1.
+You will might want to use it in Milestone 2 if you had trouble completing Milestone 1.

 *Disclaimer*